-We will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on its business, financial condition and results of operations.
+We will face significant expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.

-Following the consummation of the Business Combination, we now face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
+As a publicly-traded company, we now face increased legal, accounting, administrative and other costs and expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002 or the Sarbanes-Oxley Act, including the requirements of Section 404, to the extent applicable to us, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements may increase costs and make certain activities more time consuming.
 It may also be more expensive to obtain director and officer liability insurance.